Symmetry breaking and ascending in the magnetic kagome metal FeGe: Results

 In the inset of Fig.~\ref{Fig3_CDW}(a), we show the Raman response in both $RR$ and $RL$ scattering geometries up to 900\,\cm-1 for above and below $T_\text{CDW}$.
-The CDW gap-opening signatures, namely the suppression of the low-energy spectra weight and the enhancement of the spectra weight close to $2\Delta\approx 50$\,meV determined by STM~\cite{Yin_2022FeGeSTM,Chen_arxiv2023_STM} and ARPES~\cite{Teng_arxiv2022_ARPES}, are not observed.
-The absence of CDW gap-opening signatures may be due to the multiband effects in FeGe, similar to AV$_3$Sb$_5$ system~\cite{SFWU_PhysRevB2022}.
+The CDW gap-opening signatures, namely the suppression of the low-energy spectra weight and the enhancement of the spectra weight close to $2\Delta\approx 50$\,meV determined by STM~\cite{Yin_2022FeGeSTM,Chen_arxiv2023_STM} and ARPES~\cite{Teng_arxiv2022_ARPES}, are not observed in the Raman response.
+The absence of CDW gap-opening signatures may be due to the multiband effects in FeGe, similar to the AV$_3$Sb$_5$ system~\cite{SFWU_PhysRevB2022}.

 After establishing the Raman spectroscopic signature of the CDW state, we present the lattice response data below $T_\text{CDW}$.
-In Fig.~\ref{Fig3_CDW}(b), we show the temperature dependence of the three lattice-spacings upon cooling across $T_\text{CDW}$.
-In the AFM phase above $T_\text{CDW}$, the unit cell is monoclinic as illustrated in Fig.~\ref{Fig3_CDW}(e).
+In Fig.~\ref{Fig3_CDW}(b), we show the temperature dependence of the three lattice spacings upon cooling across $T_\text{CDW}$.
+In the AFM phase above $T_\text{CDW}$, the unit cell is monoclinic, as illustrated in Fig.~\ref{Fig3_CDW}(e).
 The three lattice-spacings decrease upon cooling, following the normal thermal expansion rule.
-Below $T_\text{CDW}$, the three lattice-spacings display anomalies and increase upon cooling, indicating a small negative thermal expansion illustrated in Fig.~\ref{Fig3_CDW}(d).
-Upon further cooling, the three lattice-spacings decrease again and the unit cell volume become smaller as we illustrate in Fig.~\ref{Fig3_CDW}(c).
-To our surprise, the difference between the lattice-spacing for the lattice Bragg peaks (0,~2,~0) and (2,~0,~0) become smaller and smaller, and tend to the same at the lowest temperature 20\,K. This indicates that the monoclinic lattice distortion is weakened and that the lattice tends to be orthorhombic at low temperatures (Appendix~\ref{Bragg_peaks}), signifying the lattice symmetry ascending at low temperatures.
+Below $T_\text{CDW}$, the three lattice spacings display anomalies and increase upon cooling, indicating a small negative thermal expansion, as illustrated in Fig.~\ref{Fig3_CDW}(d).
+Upon further cooling, the three lattice spacings decrease again, and the unit cell volume become smaller, as we illustrate in Fig.~\ref{Fig3_CDW}(c).
+To our surprise, the difference between the lattice spacing for the lattice Bragg peaks (0,~2,~0) and (2,~0,~0) become smaller and smaller, and tend to be almost the same size at the lowest temperature 20\,K. This finding indicates that the monoclinic lattice distortion is weakened and that the lattice tends to be orthorhombic at low temperatures (Appendix~\ref{Bragg_peaks}), signifying that the lattice symmetry tends to ascend at low temperatures.